Our easy Asian-style stir-fried eggplant recipe is a perfect vegetable side dish that is also Paleo, soy-free, and Whole30 compliant.

 This stir-fried eggplant is especially great with rice, however, if you’re doing a Whole30 or are staying Paleo, then you will need to forgo the rice.
 Even if you’re not eating rice you can still pair this delicious eggplant side dish recipe with a protein of your choice.
 If you need some protein ideas that are also Whole30 compliant, check out these recipes:

-Want more Whole30 recipes?
+Or need more Whole30 recipes?

 - Easy Stir-fried Bok Choy